YongHsiangHsieh/Agentic-Networks-Incident-Copilot/README.md

 This copilot embraces that reality.
 It accelerates the parts that are slow and error-prone (reasoning, option ranking, command preparation, RCA writing) while keeping humans decisively in the loop.
 The result: consistently safer, faster outcomes without ceding control.

 Core beliefs:

 - Humans own risk; AI accelerates work.
 Approvals are mandatory at critical gates.
 - Explainability beats magic.
 Every recommendation comes with reasoning, risk, impact, and alternatives.
 - Durable state > stateless chat.
 Incidents are workflows with memory, not one-off prompts.
 - Production first.
 Failure modes, fallbacks, and audit trails are design requirements, not afterthoughts.

 ---

+## 📖 Read the Full Wiki

+This README is a high-signal overview.
+The complete, extended documentation lives in the project Wiki and is the ultimate entry point for learning, architecture, setup, and deep dives:

+- Start here: `wiki/Home.md` (locally) or the GitHub Wiki tab on the repository
+- Highlights: Architecture, LangGraph workflow, Agents, Playbooks, API, MCP setup, Data integration, Testing, Production guidance

+---